magarenzo/Stack-Palindrome/README.md

 ## Owner

-* Michael A. Agarenzo
+Michael A. Agarenzo

-* This was created as an assignment in CSC343 (Data Structures).
+This was created as an assignment in CSC343 (Data Structures)